 USB-C charging cable

-If your power adapter isn't charging your Mac laptop, unplug the power adapter from the power outlet, wait a few seconds, then plug it back in.
-If that doesn't help, try these tips.
+If your power adapter isn’t charging your Mac laptop, unplug the power adapter from the plug socket, wait a few seconds, then plug it back in.
+If that doesn’t help, try these tips.

-Make sure that you've connected your USB-C power adapter to a working power outlet.
-Unplug your USB-C power adapter from the power outlet, then plug in a known good device, such as a lamp to confirm it powers on properly.
-If the power outlet works, connect your USB-C power adapter and try to charge your Mac.
-If your Mac still won't charge, shut down your Mac and close the display for 30 seconds, then open the display and try to charge your Mac again.
+Make sure you’ve connected your USB-C power adapter to a working plug socket.
+Unplug your USB-C power adapter from the plug socket, then plug in a known-good device, such as a lamp, to confirm it turns on correctly.
+If the plug socket is working, connect your USB-C power adapter to it and try charging your Mac.
+If your Mac still isn't charging, shut it down and close the display for 30 seconds, then open the display and try charging it again.
 If you're not using a Mac with Apple silicon, reset the SMC.